How to Implement Ad-Hoc Reporting Without Driving Your Data Department Crazy

 Which brings us to a pair of questions, “Do companies really need ad-hoc reports?
 Couldn’t they just rely on standard dashboard data?”
 After all, today’s software offers robust dashboard reporting that’s easy for anyone in the company to use.
 Domain experts can even set up their own dashboards.
 But there are limitations to dashboards, even the best ones — most significantly, the inability to ask followup questions.

 With ad-hoc reporting, domain experts can get answers to any question they ask.
 Ad-hoc reports reveal the important insights needed to make informed decisions.
 Dashboards, on the other hand, populate data according to set parameters.
 There’s no ability to pull up additional data beyond those parameters.
 As a result, domain experts are left to guess why trends occur.
 And relying on guesswork is never good for decision-making.

-Read our Definitive Guide to Self-Service BI and Analytics to learn how you can created a data-driven culture at your company.
+Read our Definitive Guide to Self-Service Business Intelligence Reporting to learn how you can created a data-driven culture at your company.

 Ad-hoc reporting challenges

 Traditional ad-hoc reporting creates a chaotic environment for data teams due to two significant challenges.

 In most companies, producing ad-hoc reports is the sole responsibility of the data team, simply because diving deeper usually requires a knowledge of data engineering and SQL.
 Domain experts aren’t equipped to do the work.
 So the ability to build ad-hoc reports is limited to very few people.
 This scenario creates a BI bottleneck, slowing down both data and business teams.
 Productivity remains low and everyone is waiting on answers.